George A. Nelson: Early years

 George A. Nelson was born of Danish parents on a Polk County, Wisconsin, farm on November 15, 1873.
 He worked as a farmhand in his youth but was restless and left young to see the world, sailing the length of the Mississippi River and working as a laborer, miner, and machinist in some 38 states of the union, Canada, and Mexico by the time he was 25.

 Nelson was one of the original "Sourdoughs," a miner in the Yukon gold rush of 1898.
+While in the Yukon, George's friend pushed him out of the way of a falling rock during a mine collapse.
+George survived but his friend died.
+George paid to have his friend's body shipped back to his family in the lower 48 states.
 His adventure in the north proved to be successful and he returned to Polk County with enough gold to purchase a farm in Milltown, Wisconsin, where he worked throughout his life as a small-scale dairy farmer.
 At the time of his 1936 campaign for Vice President of the United States, Nelson's farm consisted of 180 acre, which supported 20 cows and produced various small crops.

 Nelson eventually married; and was the father of seven children — four boys and three girls.
 The children assisted in the operation of the family farm and no additional labor was employed.
 Nelson was active in the cooperative movement, which touted over 450 cooperative creameries during the decade of the 1930s.